mozilla/release-services/docs/relengapi/blueprints/docs/src/development/testing.rst

     This class automatically creates the tables in the specified databases, equivalent to ``relengapi createdb``.
     This takes place in SQLite in-memory databases.

+    To perform setup on the app, such as adding routes, override or pass ``app_setup``, which will be called with the app as the first argument.

     Adding test data is up to the caller, using the ``db_setup`` and ``db_teardown`` methods.
     Both are each called with the Flask app as the first argument.
     The former should insert test data into the DB.
     The latter is only necessary if ``reuse_app`` is set, and should reset the data back to a known state.
     Both can also be given by subclassing :py:class:`TestContext`.

+    .. py:method:: app_setup(app)

+        :param app: Flask app

     .. py:method:: db_setup(app)